iobis/manual/access.md

 * Institute ID - this should be the Ocean Expert ID (e.g., the ID for [NOAA Fisheries Service, Southeast Regional Office St. Petersburg](https://oceanexpert.org/institution/7532) is 7532)
 * OBIS node UUID

-We have created a short video demonstrating use of the API here.
+A short video demonstrating use of the API will be available soon.

 ## OBIS Homepage and dataset pages